DataDog/dd-trace-rb/docs/UpgradeGuide2.md

 #### Faraday

 - Removed: `error_handler` option.
 Use `error_status_codes` option to tag span with an error based on http status from response header, the default is `400...600` (Only server errors are tagged in 1.x).
-Additionally, configure `on_error` option to control behaviour when an exception (ie.`Faraday::ConnectionFailed`) is raised.
+Additionally, configure `on_error` option to control behavior when an exception (ie.`Faraday::ConnectionFailed`) is raised.

   ```ruby
   # === with 1.x ===